pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/11-narrative-and-avoidant-stabilization-strategies.md

 This configuration is verbally quiet because nothing requires articulation.
 Silence reflects disengagement rather than containment.
 The system does not withhold speech to avoid feedback; it does not generate speech because speech no longer serves a regulatory function.

 Schizoid stabilization is available only where withdrawal is viable.
 When the system can reduce salience without forfeiting coherence or survival, schizoid convergence represents a low-cost solution.
-When withdrawal is blocked—by dependence, shared environments, irreversible autonomy loss, or sustained salience—other configurations must be selected.
+When withdrawal is blocked by dependence, shared environments, irreversible autonomy loss, or sustained salience, other configurations must be selected.

 ### Stabilization Through Meaning